What is a Dental Emergency?

 How to Treat a Dental Emergency

 While dental emergencies are rare, they can happen, and it’s important to know how to manage common situations.
-Dr. Bobbitt has put together easy, patient-friendly dental emergency instructions on what to do if you don’t require immediate care.
+We have put together easy, patient-friendly dental emergency instructions on what to do if you don’t require immediate care.

 If you’re experiencing pain that’s not controlled by ibuprofen or Tylenol, it could be a sign of a greater complication than a minor toothache or jaw discomfort.
 If the pain continues, call our office so we can identify the problem and alleviate your pain.

-If you’re experiencing swelling, it’s vital that you contact Dr. Bobbitt immediately.
+If you’re experiencing swelling, it’s vital that you contact us immediately.
 In certain cases, swelling, especially if under the tongue, can be dangerous.
 If there’s difficulty breathing or the swelling makes it difficult to swallow, you should contact 911.
 These conditions can be life-threatening in certain circumstances.